Greetings from the President

 Efforts to curtail negative environmental impacts

-As a company whose operations are closely tied to CO2 reduction, our commitment to sustainability
+As a company whose operations are closely tied to CO2 reduction, our commitment to sustainability remains

-This estimate predicts a reduction in emissions to 7,000 tons by 2025, as we transition from an on-premise
+a reduction in emissions to 7,000 tons by 2025, as we transition from an on-premise data center ownership model

-data center ownership model to the cloud.
+to the cloud.

 Conversely, CO2 emissions reduced by our system exceeded 5,000 tons in 2024.
-This is due to the
+This is due to the increasing

-other documents through the BtoB platform will continue, and in the coming years, the reduction in CO2 emissions will surpass the emissions generated.
+through the BtoB platform will continue, and in the coming years, the reduction in CO2 emissions will

 Strategic investment in human capital to build a self-sustaining organization with a 100-year operational horizon